Gain in-demand VB skills writing sophisticated Windows programs that access and modify business databases.

 Introduction to Databases

 In this lesson, you'll begin your journey into the world of databases.
-Lesson 1 talked about how people's entire lives are stored on computers—the books they buy, the stores where they shop, and the restaurants where they eat.
-This information is stored in databases, and they're what enable you to make sense of data and do useful things with it.
+You previously learned about how people's entire lives are stored on computers—the books they buy, the stores where they shop, and the restaurants where they eat.
+That information is stored in databases, and they're what enable you to make sense of data and do useful things with it.
 You'll learn all about them in this lesson.

 Introduction to Structured Query Language (SQL)